reframe-hpc/reframe/docs/tutorial_basics.rst

 In this example, the generated executable takes a single argument which sets the number of threads to be used.
-The options passed to the test's executable can be set throught the :attr:`executable_opts <reframe.core.pipeline.RegressionTest.executable_opts>` variable, which in this case is set to ``'16'``.
+The options passed to the test's executable can be set through the :attr:`executable_opts <reframe.core.pipeline.RegressionTest.executable_opts>` variable, which in this case is set to ``'16'``.

 Let's run the test now: